msarisapim/GDA_record/README.md

   - Rotate/Skew

 3. OCR part
-- Extract only 1st number
+- Extract only upper number (not a percent one)

 The experiments are shown in a notebook (GDA_yolo_OCR.ipynb)
 --------